cometapp/engine/content/article2/main.md

 ## The ImageNet challenge
-In the recent field of computer vision and image analysis, the ImageNet challenge is a reference for the state-of-the-art.
-It is the outcome of a collaboration between Stanford University and Princeton University grouping around fourteen millions of images originally labeled with Synsets[^1] of the WordNet lexicon tree.
-The original challenge consisted in a simple classification task, each image belows to one categorie, with 1000 categories from specific breed of dog to precise type of food.
-This task for the ImageNet challenge is still available but it also has evolved in a multi-classification task while inferring bounding boxes around the different objects of the image.
-This second challenge will not be developed in this post.
+The ImageNet database is the outcome of a collaboration between Stanford University and Princeton University, and has become a reference in the field of computer vision.
+It contains around fourteen millions images originally labeled with Synsets[^1] of the WordNet lexicon tree.
+The original challenge consisted in a simple classification task, each image belonging to a single category among one thousand, from specific breed of dog to precise type of food.
+Although the original challenge is still on-going, it has further evolved to a multi-classification task with bounding boxes around each individual object.
+This second challenge will not be covered in this post.

 ![01_carbonara](01_carbonara.JPEG)*Example of image in ImageNet2012 dataset: Carbonara.
 Source: [ImageNet](www.image-net.org/)*